 - Write comments on the yoga blogs of other local yoga teachers as well as yoga blogs in general.
 Look for yoga blogs that have “do follow” links so when you place a link you get a link to your website.
 You can determine if a website has “do follow” comment links by using the Firefox web browser and installing the NoDoFollow addon for Firefox (it’s free!).
 Just be sure to write great comments and contribute to the dialogue.

 - Send out e-newsletters to your students about once a month.
-Use MINDBODY software for this (it’s yoga studio software that integrates with e-mail marketing software).
+I Use AWeber.
+Another decent e-mail marketing service is iContact.

 Don’t get discouraged.
 A website takes 2 to 6 months to start doing well in Google.
 Be patient and persistent.
 Do this process over and over.
 Build several sites, all with a different angle (don’t post the same content).
 Continuously build links to all your sites.

 Don’t forget about cash flow

 Cash flow is very important.
 If you don’t have money coming in regularly, your business will suffer.
 Two ways to improve cash flow from your existing yoga business are:

 - Sell retail in your yoga studio and on your website; and

 - Make paying you as easy as possible.